ADL Matrix Ppt Template

 - Growth: The market remains to strengthen, sales upsurge, few (if any) competitors exist, and the company gains rewards for bringing a new product to market.

 - Mature: The market is steady, there is a well-established customer base, market share is constant, there are lots of rivals, and energy is put toward differentiating from rivals.

-- Aging: Demand declines, companies start leaving the market, the fight for market share among remaining competitors gets too costly, and companies begin exit or consolidating until the market is ending.
+- Ageing: Demand declines, companies start leaving the market, the fight for market share among remaining competitors gets too costly, and companies begin exit or consolidate until the market is ending.